A guide to 2022 Bosch e-bike motors, batteries and displays

 Oh, and if metric kilometres aren't your thing, there's a switch at the bottom to change all the figures to miles!

-There we have it, our guide to 2021 Bosch electric bike motors, batteries and displays.
+There we have it, our guide to 2022 Bosch electric bike motors, batteries and displays.
+An in-depth glossy PDF from Bosch, describing things in their terms is also available: Bosch E-Bike Catalogue 2021.
 Did we miss something?
 Let us know in the comments below.